hassanshamim/civicu-pythonii-fall-2017/lessons/14-advanced-python/A tour of Advanced Python Features.md

 ## Context Managers

-These you will use the least, simply because they are a nice tool.
+These you will use the least, simply because they are a niche tool.
 We've seen context managers before, specifically when working with files.
 They take the form:

 ```python
 with context_manager() as variable_name:
     # do thing with variable_name
 ```

-Under the hood, decorators call `__enter__` when first invoked, and `__exit__` when your block of code is completed.
+Under the hood, the context manager calls `__enter__` when first invoked, and `__exit__` when your block of code is completed.
 They handle set up and teardown, and are most commonly used when you have some specific operations both *before* and *after* some other chunk of code.
 With files: